From bootstrap to $16M in funding: a no-code platform for digital customer journeys

 Yanai and his team at Vertex believed in our vision and our ability to take the company to the next level.
 So in 2019, we changed the state of mind from being a profitable business and transitioned into a high-growth company.

 It was extremely important for me to maintain the organizational culture of a young and hungry startup: entrepreneurial, social leaders of success.
-Basically, the same vibe we had before, just double the size.
+The same vibe we had before, just double the size.

 2019 was not just the year of organizational change, but also a change in our outlook.
 When we were a bootstrapped company, we did everything ourselves.
 Now, we had to learn to hire the right people and to rely on them to carry on our vision.
 Financials, billing, marketing, product: we expanded all teams with a focus on growth.

-Our series A funding during the Coronavirus crisis
+Our series A funding during the COVID-19 crisis

-Insanely enough, we raised our funding amidst the global Coronavirus pandemic within just two months after we started the fundraising process.
-Raising a funding round is a challenge at the best of times, and it definitely was not an easy task.
+Insanely enough, we raised our funding amidst the global COVID-19 pandemic within just two months after we started the fundraising process.
+Raising a funding round is a challenge at the best of times, and it was not an easy task.
 We had talks with investors day and night.
-A few decided to move forward with us to the next stage quickly in a complex period of Corona.
+A few decided to move forward with us to the next stage quickly in a complex period of COVID-19.

 Now, after raising our Series A funding, EasySend embarks on a new and improved mission: to create a digital culture in organizations from the ground up.
 EasySend’s vision is to build a digital culture in enterprises - from internal processes to external, customer-facing ones.
 We envision EasySend as a go-to tool to manage digital transformation at scale, providing full visibility, transparency, and the optimization toolkit to the organization.